LightCuppixLab/CaloVue/PRIVACY.md

 **Nutrition label reading.** In this mode the photo of the printed nutrition table, the reading of it and the AI step all remain on your device, using Apple Foundation Models.
 Nothing is sent to Anthropic.

 **About the AI provider.** Anthropic acts as a processor on our behalf under its commercial terms.
-Under those terms, inputs and outputs sent through the API are not used to train Anthropic’s models.
+Under those terms, inputs and outputs sent through the API are not used to train Anthropic's models.
 Anthropic may retain the content of a request for a limited period for security and abuse-monitoring purposes, under its own documented retention practices, after which it is deleted.
 We do not send your CaloVue account identifier, email address or name to Anthropic.

 **What stays on your device.** After a successful analysis, CaloVue may store a reduced meal thumbnail on your device for Home and History.
-“Before & after” progress photos are also stored only on your device.
+"Before & after" progress photos are also stored only on your device.
 If you choose to share a result or progress image, iOS sends it only to the destination you select.

 Please do not photograph people, documents or other sensitive subjects for analysis, and avoid including personal information in the written description.

 ### Body-weight data

-Body-weight values and dates entered manually are stored on your device for progress charts and Insights.
-If you explicitly authorize it, CaloVue reads your latest body-mass measurement from Apple Health and stores the imported value locally.
-CaloVue does not write data to Apple Health, use Health data for advertising or sell it.
-You can deny or revoke Health access in iOS Settings.
+Body-weight values and dates are entered by you and are stored only on your device, where they are used for progress charts and Insights.
+CaloVue does not read from or write to Apple Health, does not request Health permissions and does not use body-weight data for advertising or sell it.
+Body-weight values are not sent to our servers.

 ### Usage and security records